-How is stage 1B melanoma treated?
+How is stage 2 melanoma treated?

-Removing the melanoma from the skin by surgery offers the best chance of a complete cure, and this treatment alone is usually successful in stage 1 melanoma.
+Removing the melanoma from the skin by surgery offers the best chance of a complete cure, and this treatment alone is usually successful in stage 2 melanoma.
 Most patients do NOT need either radiotherapy or chemotherapy.

-After the melanoma is initially removed for histological diagnosis you will usually be offered a second surgical procedure to remove more skin from around and beneath the melanoma scar.
-This second procedure typically removes a further 1cm margin of skin around the first scar site.
+After the melanoma was initially removed for histological diagnosis you will usually be offered a second surgical procedure to remove more skin from around and beneath the melanoma scar.
+This second procedure typically removes a further 2 cm margin of skin around the first scar site.
 It is called a Wide Local Excision (WLE) and is usually also carried out under local anaesthetic.
-The purpose of this further surgery is to try and make sure that no cancer cells are left behind in the nearby skin and to minimise the risk of the melanoma recurring.
+Your doctor will discuss with you how much skin will need to be removed as the recommended margin depends on the thickness of the melanoma and the site of your melanoma.
+The purpose of this further surgery is to try and make sure that no cancer cells are left behind in the nearby skin and minimising the risk of the melanoma recurring.